-NYPD closes controversial anti-crime unit in nod to reform
+NYPD closes plainclothes anti-crime unit in nod to reform

 “Shooting and murders are both climbing steadily upward, but our city leaders have clearly decided that proactive policing isn’t a priority anymore,” Police Benevolent Association president Pat Lynch said in a statement.
 “They chose this strategy.
 They will have to reckon with the consequences.”

+The Legal Aid Society, a public defender organization that has pushed for police reforms, said the move was “welcome news,” but cautioned that New Yorkers would not be better served “if these officers are simply reassigned, carrying with them the same bad habits that earned Anti-Crime its dismal reputation.”

-The anti-crime unit took on many of the duties of the former Street Crime Unit, which was closed in a largely symbolic move after it was hit with a racial profiling lawsuit and four of its officers killed Guinean immigrant Amadou Diallo in 1999 in a barrage of 41 shots.
+The unit took on many of the duties of the former Street Crime Unit, which was closed in a largely symbolic move after four of its officers killed a Guinean immigrant, Amadou Diallo, in a barrage of 41 shots in 1999 after mistaking his wallet for a gun.

 In its pursuit of illegal guns, the anti-crime unit relied heavily on stopping and frisking people without justification.
 A federal judge ruled in 2013 that the practice violated the civil rights of minorities.

-In 2014, anti-crime officer Daniel Pantaleo used a banned chokehold to take Garner to the ground as he tried to arrest him for selling loose, untaxed cigarettes on Staten Island in July 2014.
+In 2014, anti-crime officer Daniel Pantaleo used a banned chokehold to take Garner to the ground as he tried to arrest him for selling loose, untaxed cigarettes on Staten Island.
 Pantaleo was fired last year after a departmental disciplinary trial.

 Floyd echoed Garner’s dying pleas of “I can’t breathe” as a Minneapolis police officer pressed a knee into his neck, leading to his death May 25, and the words have again become a rallying cry among police reform activists marching in cities across the nation.

-“We can do it with brains, we can do it with guile, we can move away from brute force,” Shea said.
+“We can do it with brains.
+We can do it with guile.
+We can move away from brute force,” Shea said.
 “It is lost on no one, certainly not the people that live in the neighborhoods that we serve, that endure being stopped or their children being stopped.
 We can do it better, we can do it smarter, and we will.”

-Plainclothes officers have been responsible for about half of the police shootings in New York City in recent years, according to department data.
 But some of the most notorious police killings did not involve officers from the anti-crime unit.

 The officer who chased unarmed Ramarley Graham into his own home and killed him in his bathroom was a part of an anti-narcotics squad.
 The officers whose 50-shot barrage killed Sean Bell on his wedding day in 2006 were working undercover.
 The sergeant who killed Deborah Danner in 2016 was a precinct officer.